Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Introduction

 \section{Introduction}

-No longer confined to the realm of science fiction, artificial intelligence (AI) has, over recent decades, evolved from a laboratory innovation into a central axis of twenty-first-century geopolitics.
-Major powers increasingly treat AI as a strategic asset, linking its development to not only economic competitiveness and security architectures \cite{r:1}, but also normative influence \cite{r:2}.
-Yet, unlike earlier cases of global technology governance driven by broad multi-stakeholder cooperation, such as the Montreal Protocol, AI governance poses unprecedented challenges due to its opacity, diffusion, intangibility, rapid innovation cycle, cross-sectoral applications, and the dominant role of private actors \cite{r:3, r:4}.
-These complexities, compounded by divergent national security priorities, have produced a fragmented, multilayered yet under-representative governance landscape characterized by overlapping institutional logics and competing normative agendas, particularly within the context of U.S.–China rivalry \cite{r:3}.
+No longer confined to science fiction, artificial intelligence (AI) has evolved over recent decades from a laboratory innovation into a central axis of twenty-first-century geopolitics.
+Major powers increasingly treat AI as a strategic asset, linking its development not only to economic competitiveness and security architectures \cite{r:1}, but also to normative influence \cite{r:2}.
+Unlike earlier episodes of global technology governance shaped by broad multistakeholder cooperation, such as the Montreal Protocol, AI governance presents unprecedented challenges.
+These stem from AI’s opacity, diffusion, intangibility, rapid innovation cycles, cross-sectoral applications, and the dominant role of private actors \cite{r:3, r:4}.
+Combined with divergent national security priorities and an increasing narrative of an AI arms race, these features have produced a fragmented, multilayered, and under-representative governance landscape marked by overlapping institutional logics and competing normative agendas, particularly within the context of the United States (U.S.) - China rivalry \cite{r:3}.

-This fragmentation is most evident in three diverged yet overlapped paradigms: (i), the United States (U.S.) market–innovation model, led by major technology firms and venture capital, but increasingly securitized through export controls and investment screening \cite{r:6, r:5}; (ii) China's state–led model, embedding AI in surveillance, defense, and industrial strategies yet allowing innovative spaces for private sectors \cite{r:6}; and (iii) the European Union (EU)'s right-centric model, emphasizing rights–risk regulatory oversight, protection of fundamental rights, and digital sovereignty alongside industrial policy ambitions \cite{r:7}.
-These approaches are further reinforced by securitisation discourses, from existential risk narratives prevalent in Western contexts to national security frameworks in the Asia-Pacific, which collectively hinder the emergence of a shared normative foundation.
+This fragmentation is most visible across three overlapping yet divergent paradigms: (i) the U.S.’ market–innovation model, led by technology firms and venture capital but increasingly securitized through export controls and investment screening \cite{r:5, r:6}; (ii) China’s state-led model, which embeds AI in surveillance, defense, and industrial strategies while preserving selective space for private innovation \cite{r:6}; and (iii) the European Union (EU)’s rights-centric model, emphasizing risk-based regulation, fundamental rights protection, and digital sovereignty alongside industrial ambitions \cite{r:7}.
+These approaches are reinforced by securitization discourses, ranging from existential risk narratives in Western contexts to national security frameworks in the Asia-Pacific, which further impede the emergence of a shared normative foundation.